Last Updated on

 Aloe Vera has many medicinal properties and is frequently used in cosmetic products.
 Aloe acts as a coolant for itchy skin and also hydrates dry skin.
 It can be a great replacement for your store-bought moisturiser during pregnancy.

-Turmeric is the simplest, oldest and most trusted among remedies for pimples during pregnancy at home.
+Turmeric is the simplest, oldest, and most trusted among remedies for pimples during pregnancy.
 Take a pinch of turmeric, add a few drops of rose water and apply the paste on your pimples.
-Let this dry before washing your face.
+Let it dry before washing your face.

 Pregnancy pimples are usually due to hormonal changes – excess male hormone (androgen) or low levels of the female hormone (oestrogen).
-Thus, the hormonal treatment of acne includes supplementing the “female” hormone oestrogen and the anti-androgens flutamide and spironolactone.
+Hormonal treatment for acne includes supplementing the “female” hormone (oestrogen), the anti-androgens flutamide, and spironolactone.
 However, these treatments may be unsafe for the developing foetus and are best avoided during pregnancy.

 Note: Erythromycin is considered safe for pregnancy acne treatment.

 To treat pregnancy acne safely and successfully, start with self-care.
 Here’s what you can do:

-- Use a gentle cleanser: Use your hands to wash your face with a mild soap and warm water twice a day.
+- Use a gentle cleanser: Wash your face with mild soap and warm water twice a day.
 Avoid using chemical products which may irritate the skin, and subsequently worsen your acne.
-Excessive washing and scrubbing of the face may further your irritation.
+Excessive washing and scrubbing of the face may increase your irritation.

 - Do not prick or pull acne: Doing this may cause inflammation.